-He shrugged and said, “I was waiting for you to do it.”
+He shrugged and replied, “I was waiting for you to do it.”

 “I just worked a 10-hour shift and still stopped to get your milk.
-I asked for one thing.”
+I asked for one thing,” she told him.

 He scoffed.
 “You always make a scene over tiny things.
 It’s just trash.”

-I stared at him, unsure if I was more hurt by the laziness or the dismissal.
+She stared at him, unsure if she was more hurt by the laziness or the dismissal.

 “It’s not about trash.
 It’s about respect.
 Teamwork.
 If I can go out of my way when I’m drained, why can’t you do something when you're home all day?”